How To Insert Subscript In Google Sheets

 Using the Format Menu

 One of the simplest methods is through the Format menu.
-(See Also: How To Change Formatting In Google Sheets)
+(See Also: How Do You Add A Calendar In Google Sheets)

 1. Select the cell(s) containing the text you want to format as subscript.